halimaarh/Tobams/README.md

 # TFW

 ## Description
-This project is a React-based application with a dynamic layout featuring various sections such as a top bar, page slider, and details pages.
-It includes a modular structure with reusable components and CSS styling for a clean and interactive user interface.
+TFW is a React-based application built with Vite, offering a dynamic and interactive user interface.
+The app features modular components, clean CSS styling, and various sections such as a top bar, page slider, auction listings, and details pages.
+It's designed for a smooth and engaging user experience.

 ## Features
 - **Topbar:** Navigation links to different sections of the app like Auctions, Roadmap, Discover, and Community.